Expansions of Iterated Stratonovich Stochastic Integrals Based on Generalized Multiple Fourier Series: Multiplicities 1 to 8 and Beyond: Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 3

 where

 Let us expand the function $K_1^{*}(t_1,t_2)$ using the variable $t_2$, when $t_1$ is fixed, into the Fourier--Legendre series at the interval $(t, T)$

-The equality (\ref{leto8001yesxx}) is executed pointwise in each point of the interval $(t, T)$ according to the variable $t_2$, when $t_1\in [t, T]$ is fixed, due to sectionally smoothness of the function $K_1^{*}(t_1,t_2)$ according to the variable $t_2\in [t, T]$ ($t_1$ is fixed).
+The equality (\ref{leto8001yesxx}) is fulfilled pointwise in each point of the interval $(t, T)$ with respect to the variable $t_2$, when $t_1\in [t, T]$ is fixed, due to piecewise smoothness of the function $K_1^{*}(t_1,t_2)$ with respect to the variable $t_2\in [t, T]$ ($t_1$ is fixed).